Who Does God Say I Am?

-A lot of times we think arrogance and confidence is the same thing, but it’s not.
+We often think arrogance and confidence are the same things, but it’s not.
 We also mistake humility as being the opposite of arrogance.
 Humility is more than the opposite of arrogance.
-Humility at it’s very core is the rock bottom where we all start.
-There is no greater attribute or characteristic for a follower of Jesus, than being humble.
+At its very core, humility is the rock bottom where we all start.
+There is no greater attribute or characteristic for a follower of Jesus than being humble.
 That’s where our love flows from.
-Think of all the love that’s been given to us, then we’re able to extend that to the world.
+Think of all the love given to us; then, we can extend that to the world.

 God opposes the proud but shows favor to the humble.

-When you are humble it doesn’t necessarily mean that you’re not confident.
-I say that the opposite of arrogance is not just humble, but it’s a confident humility.
-Confident humility is when you know who you are because you truly trust what God has said about you.
-You know who you are, because your life is not defined by what you have done for yourself.
+When you are humble, it doesn’t necessarily mean that you’re not confident.
+I say that the opposite of arrogance is not just humility but it’s a confident humility.
+Confident humility is knowing who you are because you truly trust what God has said about you.
+You know who you are because your life is not defined by what you have done for yourself.
 It’s defined by what has been done for you, through the person and the work of Jesus.
-There’s a humbleness and confidence about you.
+There’s humbleness and confidence about you.
 That confidence scares the devil and a dark world that’s insecure.
 I’m gonna tell you, that’s what attracts people.
-Humility is not walking with your head hanging down low, but instead walking in the assurance you know who God says you are.
+Humility is not walking with your head hanging down low but walking in the assurance that you know who God says you are.
 Do you know who God’s Word says you are?

 No weapon turned against you will succeed.